-Net sales recognized by the Company amounted to NT\$3,495,820 thousand for the year ended December 31, 2022.
-Due to the large number of fitness center members, the differences in each contract and commitment of rendering services to customers where revenue was recognized when performance obligations were satisfied, which led to complex calculation, we therefore determined revenue recognition a key audit matter.
+Net sales recognized by the Company amounted to NT\$5,004,207 thousand for the year ended December 31, 2024, including services for fitness center members and sports health courses, soccer and bowling, trampoline and shooting games, and rental of sports space.
+Due to the diverse services and the large number of members, each member's membership and sports health course purchases vary.
+Differences in membership status and course execution led to complex calculation of revenue.
+We therefore determined revenue recognition as a key audit matter.

-Our audit procedures included, but not limited to, assessing the appropriateness of the accounting policy and testing the effectiveness of internal controls around revenue recognition, including reviewing contractual provisions and contract amounts, confirming the period for rendering of services and selecting courses to verify the condition of execution.
-In addition, through performing cut-off testing, reviewing analytical procedures and recalculating etc. to validate appropriateness of revenue recognition, we also assessed the adequacy of disclosures of operating revenue.
+Our audit procedures included, but not limited to, assessing the appropriateness of the accounting policy and testing the effectiveness of internal controls around revenue recognition, reperforming relevant control points including reviewing contractual provisions and contract amounts, confirming the period for rendering of services and selecting courses to verify the condition of execution.
+In addition, through performing cash anchor testing, cut-off testing, reviewing analytical procedures and recalculating etc. to validate appropriateness of revenue recognition, we also assessed the adequacy of disclosures of operating revenue.
 Please refer to Note 6 to the parent company only financial statements.

-Right-of-Use Assets and Lease Liabilities
+Recognition of Right-of-Use Assets and Lease Liabilities

 The Company acquired right-of-use for sites of fitness center chains and recreational sports venues by leasing.
-As the completeness of acquisition of contracts, contract terms and conditions, all relevant facts and circumstances and the discount rate of the lease payments involved management's estimates and assumptions, and the amount of right-of-use assets and lease liabilities increased as business locations increased, we considered this a key audit matter.
+As the completeness of contracts entered into, contract terms and conditions, judgment of all relevant facts and circumstances and the discount rate of the lease payments involved management's subjective determination and assumptions, and the amount of right-of-use assets and lease liabilities increased as business locations increased, we therefore considered this a key audit matter.

-Our audit procedures included, but not limited to, testing the effectiveness of internal controls concerning the measurement of right-of-use assets and lease liabilities and reviewing the Company's existing lease contracts.
-We also identified the lease components within contracts and assessed the lease terms and the appropriateness of the discount rate which the lease payments adopted.
-Furthermore, we consider the appropriateness of disclosing the right-of-use assets and lease liabilities in Note 6 to the parent company only financial statements.
+Our audit procedures included, but not limited to, testing the effectiveness of internal controls concerning the measurement of right-of-use assets and lease liabilities, reviewing important meeting minutes and details of rental expenditures of the Company, identifying additional lease agreement during the period.
+We also identified the lease components within contracts and assessed the lease terms and the appropriateness of the discount rate which the lease payments adopted, and recalculating appropriateness of the amount booked of right-of-use assets and lease liabilities.
+Furthermore, we considered the appropriateness of disclosing the right-of-use assets and lease liabilities in Note 6 to the parent company only financial statements.